SrHenry/type-utils/README.md

 > `ensureInterface`
 >
-> It checks a given value against a given schema or validator and throws an error if schema didn't match the value.
+> It checks a given value against a given schema or validator and returns the checked value with schema inferred type if schema matches the value or throws an error if schema didn't match the value.
+Pretty clean to use with destructuring pattern.
 > ```typescript
 > import { Schema, ensureInterface } from "@srhenry/type-utils"
 >
 > //...
-> ensureInterface( value, Schema.object({ foo: Schema.number }) ) //throws error if validation fails!
+> const { foo, bar } = ensureInterface( value, Schema.object({ foo: Schema.number, bar: Schema.string() }) ) //throws error if validation fails!
-> // value is object and contains a string property named `foo`
+> console.log("foo", foo)
-> // value.foo is safely acessible now
+> console.log("bar", bar)
 > ```

   `NOTE:` You can use schema directly to validate a value.